enviodev/docs/docs/common-issues.md

 ```

 Ensure that the directory for ABI in `config.yaml` is pointing to the correct folder where ABIs have been freshly generated.

+## RPC-related issues

+If you keep receiving the warning messages below and unable to see any of the indexed data, there is likely an issue with the RPC endpoint being used.

+Warning messages:

+- `Error getting events, will retry after backoff time`
+- `Failed Combined Query Filter from block`
+- `Issue while running fetching batch of events from the RPC.
+Will wait ()ms and try again.`

+It is recommend to use [Hypersync](./hypersync.md) instead, if the network being indexed from is supported.

+Otherwise, use a different RPC endpoint that is valid in the `config.yaml` file.

 ---